lborg019/alain.xyz/portfolio/blog/pixel-art-tutorial/index.md

 ![Color Count in Gimp](assets/colorcountgimp.gif)

-To messure the number of colors on your sprite, you can use a tool like Gimp's **Colorcube Analysis**.
+To measure the number of colors on your sprite, you can use a tool like Gimp's **Colorcube Analysis**.